rodekruis/ada-collection/README.md

-# Collection of tools for Automated Damage Assessment
+# Collection of tools for Automated Building Detection and Damage Assessment

 This repo wraps two packages relevant for Automated Damage Assessment project: